A high-order shock capturing discontinuous Galerkin-finite-difference hybrid method for GRMHD: Discontinuous Galerkin-finite difference hybrid method

-In this section we will discuss how the \textit{a posteriori} idea is implemented.
-For now, we will not concern ourselves with which TCI is used, just that one is used to detect troubled cells.
+The algorithm proceeds as follows.
 We first compute a candidate solution $u^{\star}(t^{n+1})$ at time $t^{n+1}$ using an unlimited DG scheme.
 The TCI is then used to check whether or not the candidate solution $u^{\star}(t^{n+1})$ is admissible.
 The TCI may depend on the candidate solution, the solution at the current time $u(t^{n})$ within the element, and the solution in neighboring elements at time $t^n$.
 In order to minimize communication between elements, the TCI may not depend on the candidate solution in neighboring elements.
 If the candidate solution is found to be admissible by the TCI, we use it as the solution at $t^{n+1}$.
 That is, $u(t^{n+1})=u^{\star}(t^{n+1})$.
 If the candidate solution is inadmissible, then we redo the time step using the FD subcells.
-In this case, the solution at $t^n$ is projected onto the subcells, FD reconstruction is performed, data for the boundary correction/Riemann solver at the element boundaries is overwritten by projecting the DG solution to the FD grid on the element boundaries, and the FD scheme takes the time step.
+In this case, the solution at $t^n$ and the time stepper history (the time derivatives $\partial_t u(t^{n-1})$, etc.) are projected onto the subcells, FD reconstruction is performed, data for the boundary correction/Riemann solver at the element boundaries is overwritten by projecting the DG solution to the FD grid on the element boundaries, and the FD scheme takes the time step.
 Overwriting the FD reconstructed data $u_{\mathrm{FD}}^{\mathrm{interface}}$ with the projected DG solution $\mathcal{P}(u_{\mathrm{DG}}^{\mathrm{interface}})$ on the interfaces makes the scheme conservative when retaking the time step.
 Since the scheme is switching from DG to FD, it is likely a discontinuity is present and conservation is important.
+This ultimately means that neighboring elements are not aware that the element switched from DG to FD between times $t^n$ and $t^{n+1}$ until boundary data for time $t^{n+1}$ is exchanged.
+Since the DG solution at time $t^n$ is admissible, projecting it to the FD interface grid will be acceptable in nearly all cases.
+In cases where this projection leads to an unphysical solution, all elements sharing the interface can detect this and switch to FD; however, we have not yet implemented this.
 We now describe in detail how the algorithm is implemented in terms of communication patterns and parallelization.